PSD3 Overview: The Draft Has Pitfalls Lurking Amongst the Good Intentions

 PSD3 is designed to fix these problems and others.
 It was released in late June 2023 as a draft proposal (which means there's still time for changes to be made) and is likely to come into effect a few years from now.
 Some of its stated aims are as follows.

-2. To enhance the reliability of the Open Banking network by providing better access to data: This might be the trickiest aspect of PSD3 to implement in the short term, because the draft proposal will provide detailed specifications for Open Banking data interfaces (APIs).
+2. Enhancing the reliability of the Open Banking network by providing better access to data: This might be the trickiest aspect of PSD3 implementation in the short term because the draft proposal will provide detailed specifications for Open Banking data interfaces (APIs).
 Wasn't this already in place?
-Yes, to an extent, but some of the fine detail was left to the discretion of banks and developers.
+Yes, to an extent, but some of the fine details were left to the discretion of banks and developers.
 That leeway is likely to be reduced or eliminated, requiring stringent adherence to a very precise set of protocols.
 There will also be penalties for non-compliance.
 Again, there already are such penalties, but PSD3 brings a less relaxed attitude towards enforcement.

-3. To improve consumer rights, especially access to personal data stored or used by financial companies, and harmonise them in all member states of the EU: Partly this will be provided by PSD3, in that there will be better transparency regarding account details and the data that PSPs and banks hold on their clients.
+3. To improve consumer rights, especially access to personal data stored or used by financial companies, and harmonize them in all member states of the EU: Partly, this will be provided by PSD3, in that there will be better transparency regarding account details and the data that PSPs and banks hold on their clients.
 The 'permissions dashboard' will be offered to users so that they can easily manage their data and who has access to it.
-This process can be thought of as the application of GDPR to banking and payment services, with some exclusions (e.g. age, sickness) where they might unfairly discriminate against or exclude the customer from some services.
-However, the harmonisation aspect will be covered by a new Payment Services Regulation (PSR) which will come into force alongside PSD3 and will apply across the EU.
+This process can be thought of as the application of GDPR to banking and payment services, with some exclusions (e.g., age, sickness) where they might unfairly discriminate against or exclude the customer from some services.
+However, the harmonization aspect will be covered by a new Payment Services Regulation (PSR), which will come into force alongside PSD3 and will apply across the EU.

 The sting in the tail?